 Many of the features indicate some obvious and necessary benefits for any practice trying to carve out a name for itself.
-It is a great way to start generating positive feedback because employees know what customers like and dislike about the practice and industry itself.
+It is a great way to start generating positive feedback because employees know what patients like and dislike about the practice and industry itself.
 It’s also a great way to increase transparency and identify new practice opportunities that might not have seemed obvious at first.
 A couple of other benefits include:

-A lot of small business owners frequently fear that implementing reputation management software isn’t for them because of potentially prohibitive costs.
+A lot of small practice owners frequently fear that implementing reputation management software isn’t for them because of potentially prohibitive costs.
 However, most programs start around $100 and allow clients to pick and choose which features they would find the most beneficial for the company.
-So, it’s possible to start out small and then allow the software usage to grow as the business does.
+So, it’s possible to start out small and then allow the software usage to grow as the practice does.

 There are many different varieties of reputation management software available, and each one has its own unique pros and cons.
-It’s important to read all of the reviews and features of each one before determining which one is right for your business.
+It’s important to read all of the reviews and features of each one before determining which one is right for your practice.
 However, some of the most popular are:

-When possible, see if you can contact other businesses who have used similar software to get a good idea of each one’s pros and cons.
+When possible, see if you can contact other practices who have used similar software to get a good idea of each one’s pros and cons.

-If reputation management software sounds like something your small or even large business could benefit from, don’t be afraid to take the plunge.
+If reputation management software sounds like something your small or even large practice could benefit from, don’t be afraid to take the plunge.
 The software is not just for massive corporations and can help you get a leg up over the competition.
 For more information, get in touch!